m3t4lw01f/unlimited-plex-server/README.md

   - Hit save
 - Navigate to the Content tab and
   - Click the checkbox next to Overseerr
-  - For the URL enter `http://ups-overseerr:5055` and paste `OVERSEERR_API_KEY` into the Overseerr API Key box
+  - The URL should be pre-filled, just paste `OVERSEERR_API_KEY` into the Overseerr API Key box
   - Check the checkbox next to Overseerr Use Webhook
   - Hit save